-A major obstacle that hinders medical and social research is the lack of reliable data due to people's reluctance to reveal confidential information to strangers.
+A major obstacle that hinders medical and social research is the lack of reliable data due to people's reluctance to reveal private information to strangers.
 Fortunately, statistical inference always targets a well-defined population rather than a particular individual subject and, in many current applications, data can be collected using a web-based system or other mobile devices.
-These two characteristics enable us to develop new data collection methods with strong privacy protection.
-These new technologies hold the promise of removing trust obstacle, promoting objective data collection, allowing rapid data dissemination, and helping unrestricted sharing of big data.

-The new method, called triple matrix-masking (TM2), ensures that the raw data stay with research participants and only masked data are collected, which can be distributed and shared freely.
-TM2 offers privacy protection with an immediate matrix transformation at time of data collection so that even the researchers cannot see the raw data, and then further uses matrix transformations to guarantee that the masked data will still be analyzable by standard statistical methods.
-A critical feature of the method is that the keys to generate the masking matrices are held separately, which ensures that nobody sees the actual data.
-Also, because of the specially designed transformations, statistical inference on parameters of interest can be conducted with the same results as if the original data were used, hence the new method hides sensitive data with no efficiency loss for statistical inference of binary and normal data, which improves over Warner's randomized response technique.
+These two characteristics enable us to develop a data collection method, called triple matrixmasking (TM^2) , which offers strong privacy protection with an immediate matrix transformation so that even the researchers cannot see the data, and then further uses matrix transformations to guarantee that the data will still be analyzable by standard statistical methods.
+The entities involved in the proposed process are a masking service provider who receives the initially masked data and then applies another mask, and the data collectors who partially decrypt the now doubly masked data and then apply a third mask before releasing the data to the public.
+A critical feature of the method is that the keys to generate the matrices are held separately.
+This ensures that nobody sees the actual data, but because of the specially designed transformations, statistical inference on parameters of interest can be conducted with the same results as if the original data were used.
+Hence the TM2 method hides sensitive data with no efficiency loss for statistical inference of binary and normal data, which improves over Warner's randomized response technique.
 In addition, we add several features to the proposed procedure: an error checking mechanism is built into the data collection process in order to make sure that the masked data used for analysis are an appropriate transformation of the original data; and a partial masking technique is introduced to grant data users access to non-sensitive personal information while sensitive information remains hidden.